Brand Names: Myambutol

 What is ethambutol (Myambutol)?

-Ethambutol is an antibiotic.
-It prevents growth of the tuberculous bacteria in the body.
+Ethambutol is an antibiotic that prevents growth of the tuberculous bacteria in the body.

-Ethambutol may also be used for purposes other than those listed in this medication guide.
+Ethambutol may also be used for purposes not listed in this medication guide.

 oval, white, imprinted with b, 923 400

 What are the possible side effects of ethambutol (Myambutol)?

 Ethambutol can cause serious vision problems, including vision loss that may be permanent.
 Stop using ethambutol and call your doctor at once if you have any problems with one or both of your eyes, such as:

 - blurred vision or trouble focusing;